 - Use Show Ruler on program start to directly show the ruler after you have start PixelRuler.

-Ruler width, Font size, Font- and Background color, Reading help
+Ruler width, Font size, Font- and Background color, Reading help, Red bar width

-You can use the ruler as a Reading help if you disable the 3 coordinates under show Coordinates on Ruler.
+You can use the ruler as a Reading help if you disable all coordinates under show Coordinates on Ruler.
 Also you should use the same color for the Font scale and Background.